Einstein's Light Clock

 Yes, and the stuff that is being dragged is the quantum thread network.

-It is actually gravity-centered; that is stronger than frame dragging.
+It is actually gravitationally-centered; that is stronger than frame dragging.

 The fabric of space is a gravitationally-centered thread tension network